We’ve all experienced it: the crushing weight of trying to drag yourself through a workday when you just haven’t had enough sleep the night before.

 Sleep affects your workday.
 Every day.

 If you’re suffering from poor sleep, you’re not alone.
-More than one-third of Americans aren’t getting enough sleep, and the Center for Disease Control has designated lack of quality sleep as an official public health problem.
+More than one-third of Americans aren’t getting enough sleep, and the Centers for Disease Control has designated lack of quality sleep as an official public health problem.

 The first step in solving a problem is to understand it.
 So let’s step through seven of the less obvious ways that sleep affects your working day.